Greyvar/greyvar.github.io/README.md

 * **Multiplayer** - Online/LAN and Local shared-screen
 * **Cross-platform** - works on Linux and Windows now, Android support planned
 * **Controller support** - XBox 360 controller tested so far
+* **Open Source** - Because Open Source is great :).
+Maybe there will be paid distributions of it in the future though.

 There are some fairly ambitious plans for it in the future :) Follow to get updates!